 We strongly believe that institutional investors should consider integrating secured finance investment strategies into their portfolios in order to help achieve these objectives.

 Secured finance - what can it help solve?

 Watch our video to hear Jeremy King, Head of Business Development, describe how we work with investors to help meet their needs through secured finance investing.

-Secured finance strategies can provide greater yield and lower risk than similar quality credit opportunities.
-In particular, they provide:
+Secured finance strategies aim to provide greater yield and lower risk than similar quality credit opportunities.
+In particular, they aim to provide:

 - Greater cashflow certainty: at the heart of each investment is a contractual promise to pay, secured by ring-fenced or identified assets which increases the certainty of payment.